strapi/documentation/docs/developer-docs/latest/getting-started/quick-start.md

 ![GIF: Publish content](../assets/quick-start-guide/qsg-handson-publish.gif)
 ### Step 5: Use the API

-Ok little gourmet, we have just finished creating our content and making it accessible through the API.
+OK dear gourmet, we have just finished creating our content and making it accessible through the API.
 You can give yourself a pat on the back — but you have yet to see the final result of your hard work.

 There you are: the list of restaurants is accessible at [http://localhost:1337/restaurants](http://localhost:1337/restaurants).